alma-frankenstein/beepBoop/README.md

 ## Description

+This is similar to the children's game FizzBuzz.
+For the rules, please see the specs.

 ## Specs

 * The app takes an input number from a user, returns a list of numbers from 0 to the input
   * input: 3